Table of Contents

 Winner of the 2024 Bookmark Festival Book of Year

-Shortlisted for the 2024 Books Are My Bag Award and the Historical Writers’ Association Crown Award
+Shortlisted for the 2024 Books Are My Bag Award, the Historical Writers’ Association Gold Crown Award, and the Saltire Society Literary Award

 A “daring and necessary…sophisticated and playful” (The New York Times) novel from an award-winning writer, Clear is the story of a minister dispatched to a remote island to “clear” its last remaining inhabitant—an unforgettable tale of resilience, change, and hope.